- August 25, 2020

 22. Citrus Quinoa Salad with Prunes

 The best thing to eat?
 Fresh fruits and veggies.
-That’s why I love this simple salad, which offers to help keep you fuller for longer.
+That’s why I love this simple salad, which offers plenty of fiber to help keep you fuller for longer.

 23. Vegetarian Grain Bowl